arkadiusjonczek/clean-architecture-go/README.md

 #### Adapters

-The implemented adapters are a full REST API
+The implemented adapters are a full REST API and a web adapters only for the show basket use case.

+#### Drivers

+The implemented drivers are inmemory drivers, but for the basket there is also a MongoDB driver.

 ## Start application